vg-cloud/210930unauthAmplify/Readme.md

         aws cognito-idp list-user-pools --max-results 10

-- Take the Id value from the output of the previous command and put the value in the command below
+- Take the Id value from the output of the previous command and put the value in the command below.
+Alos put any of your working email accounts as value for email.

         aws cognito-idp admin-create-user --username teacher \
-        --user-attributes Name=email,Value=vadim@goussev.net Name=phone_number,Value="+15555551212" \
+        --user-attributes Name=email,Value=EMAIL Name=phone_number,Value="+15555551212" \
         --user-pool-id USERPOOLID --temporary-password tempmdp0007

 ### Step 4: Update app code to use AWS provided Auth UI and to store data in Dynamo DB